RodNick10/Portupdate/README.md

 # Portupdate
 Portifolio update.
-I updated my portfolio using a library from google to see the difference from Bootstrap I had to create an file to update css for my needs.
+I updated my portfolio using a library from google to see the difference from Bootstrap I had to create an file to update css for my alterations.